facebook/lexical/README.md

 # Lexical

-Lexical is a fast, light-weight, extensible library for building rich text editors on the web.
+Lexical is an extensible JavaScript text-editor that provides reliable, accessible and performant typing experiences for the web.

 The core of Lexical is a dependency-free text editor engine that allows for powerful, simple and complex, editor implementations to be built on top.
 Lexical's engine provides three main parts: